 “At LISC we’re in the business of helping develop healthy neighborhoods,” said Susana Vasquez, LISC Chicago’s executive director.
 She has followed Green Exchange from the get-go, having helped LSNA do its quality-of-life programming as NCP deputy director back in 2005.

 “The lifeblood of our work is people and money,” said Vasquez.
 “The challenge is to align policy, funding and technical support, and do it in a way that puts a neighborhood in synch with larger forces at work in the region.
 At Green Exchange you can see what happens when we get it right.”

-Posted in Business, Logan Square
+Posted in Economic Development, Logan Square